cztomczak/cef2go/README.md

 Familiar with Python or PHP?
 ----------------------------
-Author of CEF2go is also working on CEF bindings for other languages.
+The author of CEF2go is also working on CEF bindings for other languages.
 For Python see the [CEF Python] (https://code.google.com/p/cefpython/) project.
 For PHP see the [PHP Desktop](https://code.google.com/p/phpdesktop/) project.